Kovan Tax Law - Jason Kovan | Tax Attorney

 IRS matters often involve legal, procedural, and strategic decisions that can affect the outcome.
 Even before a dispute becomes formal, what you say, submit, or delay can matter.

-Working with an IRS tax attorney can help you understand what the IRS is asking and why.
+Working with an tax attorney can help you understand what the IRS is asking and why.

 Respond strategically instead of reactively.